 Attention deficit hyperactivity disorder, or ADHD, is a mental health condition that affects adults and children.
 Learning what it’s like to have ADHD may begin at age three.
 Although symptoms may appear at a young age, diagnosis may not happen until elementary school.
-This is why our ADHD treatment program can make all the difference at an early age.
+This is why our ADHD treatment services can make all the difference at an early age.

 Even then, a child’s ADHD behavior can be mistaken for disciplinary issues.
 The condition can get missed entirely with an introverted child.
 This could delay diagnosis into adulthood.